Seoul South Korea Travel Guide

 Dress respectfully.
 Tipping is not customary.

-Be mindful of local customs regarding social interactions and sensitive topics.
+Be mindful of local customs regarding interactions with people and sensitive topics.

 Certain topics and behaviors warrant extra caution and respect.